Last updated on August 11th, 2023 at 08:53 pm

 In the foreign exchange market, the dollar rules.
-BIS data in its 2019 Triennial Survey revealed that the US dollar accounted for 88 per cent of global trade.
+US dollar is the most traded currency in World.
+BIS data in its 2019 Triennial Survey revealed that the USD accounted for 88 per cent of global trade.
 And in forex trading, around 90 per cent is done in U.S dollars.

 According to the International Standards Organization List, the dollar is one of the world’s 185 currencies, most of these currencies are only used locally.
 They do not have the monetary weight to compete with the USD

-No wonder most of the African countries that export and sell their resources to the western counties receive payment in USD.
+No wonder most of the African countries that export and sell their resources to Western counties receive payment in USD.